Efficacy Seen in Leptomeningeal Disease With Rhenium Obisbemeda Therapy

 Transcript:

 We are also studying [rhenium obisbemeda] in leptomeningeal disease.
 In leptomeningeal disease, we’re seeing similarly excellent results for glioblastoma.
-In the setting that we’re currently studying, it is in the recurrent setting following chemoradiation, but prior to any anti-angiogenic therapy.
+In the setting that we’re currently studying, it is in the recurrent setting following chemoradiation but prior to any antiangiogenic therapy.
 It’s going to be in phase 2.
 We’re limiting it to tumors of 20 mm or less.
 Why?
 Because we know we can get a good distribution of the drug; we routinely saw that we were getting about 30 mL of distribution.
-That correlates to about a 2.5 cm tumor.
-When we consider that 90% of the recurrences tend to be within a couple of cm of the resection cavity and tend to be within that size—about two-thirds to three-quarters of tumors tend to fall within that size range—we should be able to allow the bulk of patients to participate.
+That correlates to about a 2.5-cm tumor.
+When we consider that 90% of the recurrences tend to be within a couple of centimeters of the resection cavity and tend to be within that size—about two-thirds to three-quarters of tumors tend to fall within that size range—we should be able to allow the bulk of patients to participate.
 It is broad inclusion in terms of requiring not having received prior bevacizumab [Avastin] and then being in that tumor size, and that’s what we’re going for in terms of indication.

 References

-1. Brenner AJ, Patel T, Bao A, et al. Convection enhanced delivery of Rhenium (186Re) Obisbemeda (186RNL) in recurrent glioma: a multicenter, single arm, phase 1 clinical trial.
+1. Brenner AJ, Patel T, Bao A, et al. Convection enhanced delivery of rhenium (186Re) obisbemeda (186RNL) in recurrent glioma: a multicenter, single arm, phase 1 clinical trial.
 Nat Commun.
 2025;16(1):2079. doi:10.1038/s41467-025-57263-1

 2. Plus Therapeutics presents positive ReSPECT-LM phase 1 interim data for leptomeningeal metastases at the 2024 SNO Annual Conference.
 News release.
 Plus Therapeutics.
 November 25, 2024.
 Accessed June 18, 2025. https://tinyurl.com/42d7w545